Parallel Bayesian Global Optimization of Expensive Functions: Introduction

 Solving EGO's inner optimization problem is facilitated by an easy-to-compute and differentiate expression for the expected improvement in terms of the scalar normal cumulative distribution function.
 Fast evaluation of the expected improvement and its gradient make it possible in many applications to solve the inner optimization problem in significantly less time than the time required per evaluation of the expensive outer objective, which is critical to EGO's usefulness as an optimization algorithm.

 The inner optimization problem at the heart of EGO and its objective, the expected improvement, was generalized by~\cite{GiLeCa08} to the parallel setting, in which the expensive objective can be evaluated at several points simultaneously.
 This generalization, called the ``multi-points expected improvement'' or the $\qEI$, is consistent with the decision-theoretic derivation of expected improvement and quantifies the expected utility that will result from the evaluation of a {\textit set} of points.
+(Here, the increase in utility is the improvement in the objective value.)
 This work also provided an analytical formula for $q=2$.

 If this generalized inner optimization problem, which is to find the set of points to evaluate next that jointly maximize the $\qEI$, could be solved efficiently, then this would provide the one-step Bayes-optimal set of points to evaluate in the outer problem, and would create a one-step Bayes-optimal algorithm for global optimization of expensive functions able to fully utilize parallelism.